 The coworking contract will help you to define the rights and duties that correspond to all the people involved in your coworking space.
-Once your space is ready to open, the next legal aspects you’ll be grappling with will be to do with the relationship between the coworkers and your coworking:
+Once your space is ready to open, the next legal aspects you’ll be grappling with will be to do with the relationship between the service given to your coworkers by your coworking business.

 This is a contract of services which is not regulated by law (given that there is no such law to define it).
 Therefore, it should reflect the general conditions of the legal contract and the formal relationship of the parties concerned.
 A signature is confirmation of the conditions set for the use of services and benefits of your space, guaranteeing a good atmosphere in the space.

 The information you should state is:

 1. The title which specifies that a document is a contract of services for the coworking

 2. Information on the parties concerned (coworker and coworking)